How to Improve Self-Awareness

 <div id="four">

-You believe your success is based on your own ability.
+You believe your success is based solely on your own ability.
 This self-serving bias is a sure sign that you lack self-awareness.
 If such thought patterns are common or you find yourself bragging to your team members, you must build self-awareness.

 You love victim playing.
-When you find yourself constantly playing victim, even when constructive feedback is offered or there is glaring evidence of indiscretion, you need self-awareness, as this can potentially hinder your career progression.
+When you find yourself constantly playing victim, even when constructive feedback is offered or there is glaring evidence of indiscretion, you need self-awareness, as this behavior can potentially hinder your career progression.

 You are the know-it-all type.
 If you find yourself in the workplace having an opinion on everything or constantly arguing your views as the correct position, you lack self-awareness.

 You are the controlling type.
-If you know are have been told by workplace team members that you are the controlling type, then becoming more self-aware will help you have a deeper understanding of why this toxic trait can prevent you from achieving goals.
+If you have been told by workplace team members that you are the controlling type, then becoming more self-aware will help you have a deeper understanding of why this toxic trait can prevent you from achieving goals.

 You have an unstable emotional state.
-Developing self-awareness can help you become better attuned to your emotional reactions.
+Developing self-awareness can help you become more attuned to your emotional reactions.
 This way, you will better control your thoughts and act in a manner acceptable to most people.

 You have limiting beliefs.
-When you think that your thought process is absolute, it hinders your ability for an honest view of things.
-Some limiting beliefs include: " I will never amount to anything," "I was never born a leader," etc.
+When you think that your thought process is absolute, it hinders your ability to cultivate an honest view of things.
+Some limiting beliefs include: "I will never amount to anything," "I was not born a leader," etc.

 Change in the workplace scares you.
 If a change in your workplace rattles you, you need to work on your self-awareness.
 It is typical human behavior to resist change.
 However, self-aware people know how to be strategic and anticipate potential changes.